Madonna: Truth or Dare: Legacy

 Nina Metz also said Madonna was foreshadowing what was going to happen with social media.
 For Amy Roberts, Truth or Dare was "ahead of its time in many respects", as it raised "vital questions about culture and society that were crucial for the time it was made", concluding that "its legacy remains to make an impact, and its influence helped change the pop music industry for the better".

 Noel Murray said that it can be seen as a study in marketing.
 Keshishian concluded that "it takes a very special type of person at a very special time in their lives to want to do that kind of movie [...]
 There aren't many who pull off what Madonna pulls off in Truth or Dare".
 Further influence can be seen in other music-related documentaries, such as White Diamond: A Personal Portrait of Kylie Minogue (2007), Justin Bieber: Never Say Never (2011), One Direction: This Is Us (2013) and Homecoming: A Film by Beyoncé (2019).
 Singer Katy Perry cited Truth or Dare as a major inspiration for her 2012 film Katy Perry: Part of Me.
 Both Gaga: Five Foot Two (2017) and Miss Americana (2020) were compared to Truth or Dare; Lorraine Ali from the Los Angeles Times wrote that while Truth or Dare was "an orchestrated look into [Madonna]'s life", Five Foot Two is "too amateurish to do any of that, let alone cut its own path".
 Rolling Stones David Fear said that, thirty years later, it remains as "the template for the modern pop-star documentary".
 In 2016, Selena Gomez hired Keshishian to direct the music video for her song "Hands to Myself" because of his work on Truth or Dare.
-Director Brady Corbet cited Madonna's performance in the documentary as one of the inspirations for the main character of his 2018 film Vox Lux, played by Natalie Portman.
+Director Brady Corbet cited Madonna's performance in the documentary as one of the inspirations for the main character, Celeste Montgomery, of his 2018 film Vox Lux, played by Natalie Portman.
 In 2018, The Guardian named Truth or Dare the greatest music documentary of all time.
 Amy Roberts said it was "doubtful that we'll ever see a music documentary make the same visceral impact".